CALL US TODAY

 Though not as serious as a felony, misdemeanors can still be detrimental for those with a conviction on their records.
 At Expunge America, we recognize that everyone deserves a second chance.
 Your record should not follow you for the rest of your life.
 Fortunately, the State of California offers those with misdemeanor convictions the opportunity to have their record expunged.

 An expungement in California offers a chance to have your record cleared and provides a path to start fresh again.
-If you have been convicted of a misdemeanor and are ready to move forward with your life, fill out our online form or give us a call at (844) 9-XPUNGE and allow an experienced expungement attorney at Expunge America to take care of the rest.
-Learn more about misdemeanor expungements below.
+If you have been convicted of a misdemeanor and are ready to move forward with your life, fill out our online form or give us a call at (844) 204-7222 to learn more about your specific case.

 Those with a misdemeanor conviction on their record can face many hurdles.
 Not only can they negatively affect your ability to get a job, but they can also prevent you from getting into certain colleges and or rent from certain properties.
 Furthermore, criminal records are public information, and can easily be looked up with a simple online search.